How Much Does a Privacy Fence Cost?

 Privacy Fence Cost: Types of Fences

 Wood fences are classic and blend well into almost any neighborhood.
 Whether you’re looking for pickets, stockade, rail, or other styles, wood fences can be built out of many different types of timber and painted or stained.
 In this case, “traditional” doesn’t have to mean “boring.”
 Wood fence panels can be installed horizontally for a more modern look, or they can be built on a diagonal for a transitional style.
 Latticework, finials, or post caps can be added to customize the look.
-Wood fences can cost from $17 to $45 per linear foot, depending on the wood type, height, and style.
+Wood fences cost $2,700 on average, ranging from $17 to $45 per linear foot, depending on the wood type, height, and style.

 Ranch or farm fencing is designed to keep larger animals in and predators away.
 Because every installation is custom based on the needs of the buyer, costs will vary: Most ranch fencing consists of horizontal rails mounted to posts that travel as high as necessary.
 While this style of fencing is intended for farm installations, it can also be used for neighborhood applications for homeowners looking for a creative and different look.